julsemaan/fingerbank_client/README.md

 If you are using Ruby on Rails or don't want to configure your key directly in your application, add your key to your environement.

-NOTE: If you are using Ruby on Rails, you need to setup your key in a way that it's available in `ENV['fingerbank_key']`

     export fingerbank_key=1234567890

 You can also pass your key while instantiating the FingerbankClient

     fingerbank_client = FingerbankClient.new(:key => "1234567890")

+NOTE: If you are using Ruby on Rails, you *ABSOLUTELY* have to configure it in a way that it's available in `ENV['fingerbank_key']`

 ### Detection with a local database

-CAUTION: Heroku does not support the SQLite3 which the local database uses.
-There is unfortunatly no way to go around that so Heroku based app cannot use the local database
+CAUTION: Heroku does not support the sqlite3 gem which the local database uses.
+There is unfortunatly no way to go around that so Heroku based app cannot use the local database.

-In order to make the detection of the devices faster and prevent the cost of interogating the Fingerbank public API, you can do a daily download of the Fingerbank database and the library will use it before calling the Fingerbank API.
+In order to make the detection of the devices faster and prevent the cost of interrogating the Fingerbank public API, you can do a daily download of the Fingerbank database and the library will use it before calling the Fingerbank API.
 This will make your application faster.
 In the event that there's no hit in the local database, the library will still interrogate the Fingerbank API.

 Also, the Fingerbank API offers a maximum of 300 requests per hour so using the local database is suggested in a mid-size to large size application.